nolanlawson/css-talk-2022/markdown.md

 ???

-If you're an experienced web developer, you might look at the JavaScript side of this equation and feel pretty comfortable with it.
+If you're an experienced web dev, you might look at the JavaScript side and feel pretty comfortable with it.
 It has function names we recognize.
-We see our JavaScript framework doing work, we see our state library crunching data, we see the names of methods we wrote ourselves.
+We see our frameworks and libraries doing work, and our own code doing work.

 --
 .float-right[